pgillet/k8s-python-client-examples/archive/spark-on-k8s-operator/README.md

 ```

 According to our [configuration](../docs/gke.md#service-account-for-driver-pods), `.metadata.namespace` must be set to
-"spark-jobs" and  `.spec.driver.serviceAccount` is set to the name of the service account "hippi-spark" previously
+"spark-jobs" and  `.spec.driver.serviceAccount` is set to the name of the service account "driver-sa" previously
 created.

 # See also